truewebber/swift-protoreflect/Sources/SwiftProtoReflect/Registry/_README.md

 # Registry Module

-Этот модуль отвечает за централизованное управление типами и дескрипторами. Он обеспечивает:
+This module handles centralized type and descriptor management.
+It provides:

-- Регистрацию и разрешение зависимостей между типами
+- Registration and resolution of dependencies between types
-- Эффективный поиск дескрипторов по имени
+- Efficient descriptor lookup by name
-- Централизованное хранилище для всех известных типов
+- Centralized storage for all known types

-## Состояние модуля
+## Module Status

-- [x] TypeRegistry (покрытие тестами: 97.73% строк кода) ✅
+- [x] TypeRegistry (test coverage: 97.73% lines of code) ✅
 - [x] DescriptorPool

-## Взаимодействие с другими модулями
+## Interactions with Other Modules

-- **Descriptor**: для управления дескрипторами
+- **Descriptor**: for descriptor management
-- **Dynamic**: для создания сообщений по имени типа
+- **Dynamic**: for creating messages by type name
-- **Service**: для разрешения типов при выполнении RPC вызовов
+- **Service**: for type resolution during RPC calls